-Overall materiality €313,000 How we determined it approximately 5% of a 3-year average profit before tax Rationale for the materiality benchmark applied We chose profit before tax as the benchmark because, in our view, profit is a key financial statement metric used in assessing the performance of the company.
-We have applied a 3-year average profit before tax as reflected in the Profit and loss account of 2019 to 2021 to reflect the fluctuations in results in recent years.
+Overall materiality €247,000 How we determined it Approximately 5% of the Company's 3-year average absolute loss/profit before tax Rationale for the materiality benchmark applied We chose absolute loss/profit before tax as the benchmark because, in our view, profit is a key financial statement metric used in assessing the performance of the Company.
+We have applied a 3-year average absolute loss/profit before tax as reflected in the Profit and loss account of 2020 to 2022 to reflect the fluctuations in results in recent years.
 We selected 5% based on our professional judgement, noting that it is also within the range of commonly accepted profit-related thresholds.

-We agreed with the Board of Directors that we would report to them misstatements identified during our audit above €31,300 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with the Board of Directors that we would report to them misstatements identified during our audit above €24,000 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.